Judit Szilvasi originates from the city of Kecskemet in Hungary.

 - Received an Honorable Mention for Figurative Art in Mission, B.C.

-- Been a top finalists in the Canadian Portrait Competition for last three years.
+- Been a top finalist in the Canadian Portrait Competition for the last three years.

-- In 2018 was also awarded “Certificate of Merit” from the CPC judges.
+- In 2018 was also awarded a “Certificate of Merit” from the CPC judges.

 - Opened an art studio on Vancouver Island B.C.